 Smithers said it’s been fascinating being a “digital voyeur” into the ways different gay cultures operate around the world, and he’s noticed an evolution in the way gay men use the app in more tolerant countries.
 “The first adopters were knees to neck—you know—very visual, like “Look at my abs.
 Look at my pecs,’” he said.
 “What I love is that the latest generation treats it much more like Facebook, using full faces, full names, and links to Instagram profiles.
 The shame has evaporated, and the interactions are more genuine.”

 But as it expands, what’s arguably most important is ensuring that these users’ privacy is protected.
 This year, Nguyen Phong Hoang, a computer-security researcher in Kyoto, Japan, wrote a research paper about how stalkers can pinpoint the location of anyone who uses Grindr.
 The process involves spoofing the GPS of two accounts so that they seem closer to the user, then using trilateration to zero in on the victim’s location.
 In response, Grindr now allows anyone to turn off the app’s distance-measuring feature and disables it by default in countries known to have “a history of violence against the gay community,” including Russia, Egypt, Saudi Arabia, and Sudan, but it doesn’t seem that doing so actually helps.

 As the largest of all gay dating apps, Grindr has also attracted more than its share of unsavory characters.
 In October of this year, a man was strangled, dismembered and eaten with chopsticks by a guy he met on Grindr.
 Serial killer Stephen Port, who killed four men, used the app to meet his victims.

-In the wake of these incidents, some are calling for Grindr take more concrete steps to ensure that something like this never happens again.
-Given the fact that the app allows killers to literally lure victims to their doors, some question why it doesn’t have features that allow users to report not only profiles they find offensive but also ones they consider dangerous.
+In the wake of these incidents, some are calling for Grindr to take more concrete steps to ensure that something like this never happens again.
+Given the fact that the app allows killers to literally lure victims to their doors, shouldn’t it allow users to report not only profiles they find offensive but also ones they consider dangerous?
 To the consternation of watchdogs, Grindr has also been loathe to respond to media inquiries about these issues.

 Despite the potential for harassment, Grindr, like other tech companies, is wary of becoming a Big Brother to its users and refuses to moderate exchanges or get involved in “media clapback,” as Smithers calls it.
 “This is an open platform, and there are a lot of issues that we don’t create or facilitate but sometimes get flack for,” he said.